-The principle of the validation of a trademark provides that it is not possible to act against the holder of a later trademark if its presence has been tolerated in the previous 5 years.
+The principle of the validation of a trademark provides that it is not possible to act against the holder of a later trademark if its presence has been tolerated for a period of five consecutive years.
 Let’s analyze the issue more in detail.

 In this post we talk about:

 The validation of a trademark in Italian law and Italian case-law

 Article 28 of the Italian Industrial Property code states that:

 “The holder of an earlier trademark pursuant to Article 12 and the holder of a pre-use right on a trademark having a reputation not purely local, who acquiesced, for a period of five consecutive years, in the use of a later registered trademark identical or similar to it being aware of such use, may not claim the declaration that the later trademark is invalid or to oppose to the use of the same for products or services for which the trademark has been used on the basis of its earlier trademark or of its prior use, unless the later trademark was applied for in bad faith.
 The proprietor of the later trademark cannot oppose the use of the earlier trademark or to the continuation of pre-use”.

 The rule in question precludes the request of the declaration of invalidity to the holder of an earlier trademark who acquiesced, being aware of the existence of a later registered trademark identical or similar, the use for five consecutive years.
 Counterfeiting action is precluded also to the holder of other distinctive signs